Yehudi Menuhin and Antal Dorati: A Collaborative Friendship

 Below, the first movement of the recording.

 Of perhaps greater note, was the fact that Yehudi Menuhin conducted for the very first time in Dallas — the first orchestra he ever waved a baton at was the Dallas Symphony Orchestra, in 1946.
-No doubt because of their great friendship, Dorati coached Menuhin on the finer points of conducting when the violinist expressed interest in learning what things were like from the other side of the podium.
+No doubt because of their great friendship, Dorati coached the 30-year-old Menuhin on the finer points of conducting when the violin virtuoso expressed interest in learning what things were like on the other side of the podium.
 Menuhin first conducted the DSO on April 6 1946, for an invited audience.

 He was ready to go “public” on January 16, 1947, conducting the DSO for one of its regularly scheduled national broadcasts originating from WFAA.